joshuadavidthomas/mcp-django/README.md

 ## Features

-mcp-django provides an MCP server with Django project exploration resources and stateful shell access for LLM assistants.
+mcp-django provides an MCP server with Django project exploration tools and stateful shell access for LLM assistants.

 It wouldn't be an MCP server README without a gratuitous list of features punctuated by emojis, so:

-- 🔍 **Project exploration** - MCP resources for discovering apps, models, and configuration
+- 🔍 **Project exploration** - Tools for discovering apps, models, and configuration
 - 📦 **Package discovery** - Search and browse Django Packages for third-party packages
 - 🚀 **Zero configuration** - No schemas, no settings, just Django
 - 🐚 **Stateful shell** - `shell` executes Python code in your Django environment